Graylog2/documentation/pages/streams.rst

 storage.
 Realtime streams do this much better.

 Another difference is that searches for complex stream rule sets are always comparably cheap to perform because a message is *tagged* with stream IDs when processed.
-A search for Graylog2 internally always looks like this, no matter how many stream rules you have configured::
+A search for Graylog internally always looks like this, no matter how many stream rules you have configured::

   streams:[STREAM_ID]